Skip to main content

 #

 Congratulations!
-You just arrived at the end of this workshop.
-We hope it was a fruitful experience and the start of a longer journey.
-Thank you for participating in Espressif’s 2025 Brazilian Summit workshop!
+You’ve reached the end of this workshop.
+We hope it has been a valuable experience and the beginning of a deeper journey into Espressif’s tools.

-You are now able to create, build and flash new projects, use external libraries and components, create your own components, and control everything via an HTTP interface.
-You have now the basic foundation for an IoT application.
+You are now able to create, compile, and flash new projects, use external libraries and components, create your own components, and control everything through an HTTP interface.

 ESP-IDF Basics - Lecture 3